loco/wp-loco/readme.txt

 * Bumped WP version to 4.7.3
 * LoadHelper fix for core files
 * Allow revoking of permissions from translator role
+* Allow network admins to deny access to site admins

 = 2.0.11 =
 * Extra debug logging and error diagnostics